 The purpose of a smartphone isn’t just to click images but do so much more.
 This results in the battery draining much faster.
-Compact cameras only have one purpose, and hence their battery life tends to last much longer.
+Compacts only have one purpose, and hence their battery life tends to last much longer.

 On average, a compact camera will offer you between 300 and 500 photographs for every full-time charge.